Verb

 In many cases, a patient must be given a contrast material before undergoing a CT scan.
 During "dynamic CT scanning," iodine dye is either injected into the blood or added to a drink that the patient must ingest.

-the difference between the dark and light parts of a painting or photograph
+Noun the difference between the dark and light parts of a painting or photograph

 contrast